petschenig Show Jumpers

 When needed, Peter still asks the best for advice......Peter's mentors include Hugo Simon and Thomas Frühmann, 2 of the top European riders.

-Nathalie Cooper has been running a highly successful large training business in Orange County California since 2009.
+Nathalie Cooper, now Nathalie Petschenig, ran a highly successful large training business in Orange County California from 2009.
 Nathalie graduated from Mount Holyoke college in 2007, where she won individual National titles in Open Fences and Flat competing on their IHSA team.

-Nathalie first started to excel in her leadership skills while captaining the Mount Holyoke Equestrian Team to National Titles.
+Nathalie first excelled in leadership while captaining the Mount Holyoke Equestrian Team to National Titles.
 After graduating college Nathalie moved to California where she started Acorn Farm.
-Acorn farm has produced top level Equitation, Hunter and Jumper riders.
-She has successfully brought students from the lower levels up to qualifying for many medal finals including the Maclay Regionals, CPHA, PCHA, along with many other West Coast finals, as well as Jumper Champions and Hunter Derbies.
+Acorn Farm proudly produced top level Equitation, Hunter and Jumper riders.
+Nathalie has successfully brought students from the lower levels up to qualifying for many medal finals including the Maclay Regionals, CPHA, PCHA, along with many other West Coast finals, as well as Jumper Champions and Hunter Derbies.

 Early beginings And A Legacy of Success

-Carrying on in her family’s tradition, Nathalie created Acorn Farm which has had remarkable success in equitation and hunter/jumper competitions with many championship titles.
-Nathalie allows her student’s true talent and abilities to shine through in every lesson and show experience.
-She understands that this success can only be realized through a family-like bond between horse, rider and trainer.
+One of the best things about Nathalie is her ability to allow student’s true talent and abilities to shine through in every lesson and show experience.
+Nathalie understands that this success can only be realized through a family-like bond between horse, rider and trainer.